abraham-ukachi/shell-exe/Job9/README.md

 - [ ] Create and **admin_list** array.
 - [ ] Create a **create_user** function that can create a user on Debian and Ubuntu.
 - [ ] Create a **delete_user** function that can delete a user on Debian and Ubuntu.
-- [ ] Create a home directory for this new user (ie. NFSHOMEDIRECTORY)
+- [x] Create a home directory for newly created users (ie. NFSHOMEDIRECTORY)
 - [ ] Use the given **`id`** as primary group ID too ?
 - [ ] Add all users with `role = 'Admin'` to an **admin_list** array.
 - [ ] Print out the total number of users created